From Chat to Code

 Please return:

-5. acceptance criteria I can hand to a coding agent
+5. acceptance criteria I can hand to the chosen surface

 Model Choices By Task